Comcast/sheens/README.md

 Transitions from one node to another are driven by pattern matching, either against the current set of bindings or a pending message.

-A _pattern_ is a map (perhaps with deep structure) that might contain some strings that start with a `?`.
-Example:
+A _pattern_ is a string, array, or map (perhaps with deep structure) that can be matched against an incoming message or the current bindings.
+A string in a pattern that starts with a `?` is a _pattern variable_ that will be bound when a message or bindinings matches the pattern.

+Here's a pattern with two pattern variables (`?here` and `?address`):

 ```Javascript
 {"person": "homer",